-Last month the AP team traveled to Seattle for the annual Shop.org Summit, where we had great conversations with marketers from all across the country.
+Last month the Acceleration Partners team traveled to Seattle for the annual Shop.org Summit, where we had great conversations with marketers from all across the country.
 Over and over again we heard how e-commerce sites are tired of trying to game the system.

 The days of looking for short-term digital gains are over.
 The most innovative e-commerce sites are now focused on building long-term programs that add real value.